dgalarza/damiangalarza.com/source/posts/2012-04-02-simple-sinatra-service-proxy.markdown

 ---
 title: Simple Sinatra Service Proxy
-category: Ruby on Rails
+category: Ruby
 summary:
-date:
+date: 2012-04-02
-tags:
+tags: sinatra, ruby
+published: false
 ---

 Recently I came across the situation where I would need to communicate with a third party API on the front